ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 changing balances and update storage with the concrete set of commands, and this happens on-chain.

-In Ergo (as in Bitcoin) the transaction of created off-chain and the effects of the transaction on the state is that input coins (or Boxes in Ergo's parlance) are removed and output boxes are added to the [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) set, this happens atomically (all or nothing), and no contract code is necessary in this simple example.
+In Ergo (as in Bitcoin) transactions are created off-chain and the effects of the transaction on the blockchain state is that input coins (or Boxes in Ergo's parlance) are removed and output boxes are added to the [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) set, this happens atomically (all or nothing), and no contract code is necessary in this simple example.

+However in more complex application scenarios we do need to use ErgoScript code and this is what we are going to discuss next.

 ### From Changing State to Checking Context

-The figure above
+In the `send` function example we first check the pre-condition (`require(amount <= balances[msg.sender],...)`) and then change the state (i.e. update balances `balances[msg.sender] -= amount`).
+This is typical in Ethereum transactions, before we change anything we need to check if it is valid to do at all.

+In Ergo, as we discussed, the state (i.e. UTXO set of boxes) is changed implicitly when a transaction is included in a block.
+Thus we only need to check the pre-conditions before the transaction can be added to the block.
+This is where ErgoScript comes into a play.

-It is not possible to "change" anything in ErgoScript because all the inputs, outputs and other transaction parameters available in the script are immutable.
+It is not possible to "change the state" in ErgoScript because it is a language to check pre-conditions for spending coins.
+ErgoScript is purely functional language, without side effects operating with immutable data values.
+This means all the inputs, outputs and other transaction parameters available in a script are immutable.
+This, among other things, makes ErgoScript a very simple language, easy to learn and safe to use.
+Similar to Bitcoin, each input box contains a script, which should be executed to the `true` value in order to 1) allow spending of the box (i.e. removing from the UTXO set) and 2) add the transaction to the block.

+It is therefore incorrect to say that ErgoScript is the language of Ergo contracts, because it is the language of propositions (of logical predicates, formulas, etc.) protecting boxes from "illegal" spending.
+However, unlike Bitcoin, in Ergo the whole transaction content as well as the current blockchain context is available in every input's script, which unlocks the whole range of applications like (DEX, DeFi Apps, LETS, etc).

+"What is Ergo contract?" you may ask.
+Be patient, that is what we are going to discuss next.

+### Graphical Notation

+### From Diagrams To Contracts

+### Conclusions

+### References